The best waterfalls in Cameron Highlands are especially nice in the rainy season. They have a few cascades and cool rock pools at the bottom.

-Here, be greeted by flowing crescents of white waves plunging into a rock pool of decent depth.
+Here, there are flowing crescents of white waves plunging into a rock pool of decent depth.

 Hence, be sure to do some research on which route to take if you desire an easier (or tougher trail).
-The shortest route takes around 15 minutes’ walk via trail 9.
+The shortest route takes around 15 minutes to walk via trail 9.

-The man-made path is very slippery after a recent rain so do be very careful.
+The man-made path is very slippery after recent rain so do be very careful.

 Note: The entry point for the easy trail 9 route is right beside Animal Feeding Rainbow Garden

-Note: If you happen to catch a whiff of something unpleasant in the air, it’s most likely fertilizer originating from farming activities further upstream.
+Note: If you smell something bad in the air, it’s most likely fertilizer from farming further upstream.

 - Location: Tanah Rata, 39000 Tanah Rata, Pahang